Logan-Martin/Mini-Arcade-Machine/README.md

 #### Latest Update:
 9/14/2026:
+- Got advice for collision & bullet management:
-- For mini arcade machine do a hitbox system with rect to rect collision check in update
+  - Do a hitbox system with rect to rect collision check in update.
+This is opposed to triangle and rect collision.
-- For bullet check if not active then update to allow
+  - For bullet, check if not active then update to allow use of the inactive bullet.
+Already have a list of Bullet Struct w/ 8 slots of memory allocated.
-- look at mega man to see their three shooting tech thing for memory stuff
+  - Look at Mega Man's three bullet shooting tech for memory-sensitive bullet logic

 9/13/2026:
 - Reorganized all code into multiple Header and .cpp files